fcambus/ansiweather/README.md

 The following configuration options (detailed below) are available and should be set according to your location and preferences.

-Config options can also be set in ~/.ansiweatherrc
+Config options can also be set in ~/.ansiweatherrc :

 Example : `~/.ansiweatherrc`

 	location:Moscow,RU
 	fetch_cmd:ftp -V -o -
 	geo_api_url:www.telize.com/geoip
+	geo_api_proto:http
 	units:metric
 	daylight:true